painter105/mprog_project/PROCESS.md

 # Day 10
 For the first time plotted all the arcs and.... discovered it is really slow (and arcs cover countries) Rest of the day: presentation

+# Weekend
+Change silder from hand-made d3 slider to html "range"

+#Day 11

+Data for map is processed with d3.nest by year.
+Arcs are only plotted if more than x refugees.
+Assigned a place (currently in the ocean) for refugees to/from "various"/"stateless" and assigned coordinates for Tibet.
+Fixed all the issues with the history graph (axes).